mintua-et/snake-battle/README.md

 - When a snake eats food, it grows longer and earns a point
 - A snake dies if it hits a wall or another snake (including itself)
 - If the AI snake dies, it will respawn after a short delay
-- If you die, you'll respawn with 0 points (score reset) as long as the AI hasn't reached 50 points
+- If you die, you'll respawn with 0 points (score reset) as long as the AI hasn't reached the target score
-- The game ends when either snake reaches 50 points
+- The game ends when either snake reaches the target score (configurable in settings)
-- First to reach 50 points is declared the winner!
+- First to reach the target score is declared the winner!

 ## Technologies Used